jone/collective.i18nreport/README.rst

  collective.i18nreport
 =======================

-Creates a coverage report of translations.
+Creates a coverage report of internationalizations.

 Usage